Klipper3d/klipper/docs/Config_Reference.md

 [probe]
 pin:
 #   Probe detection pin.
 This parameter must be provided.
+#deactivate_on_each_sample: True
+#   This determines if Klipper should execute deactivation gcode
+#   between each probe attempt when performing a multiple probe
+#   sequence.
+The default is True.
 #x_offset: 0.0
 #   The distance (in mm) between the probe and the nozzle along the
 #   x-axis.
 The default is 0.